Gordon Holmes (suffragette): Early life

-Her father, William Gordon Holmes, was an "unenergetic" Irish ear and throat specialist who began his career as a ship's doctor, and who worked for a time as an assistant to Morell Mackenzie.
-He had an intense dislike of actual medical practice, and greatly preferred to focus on research – Holmes described him as a man with "academic brains, morose disposition, and violent temper," who "disliked almost everything and everyone, but he liked cats."
-Holmes claimed that her father was descended from a formerly wealthy Irish family which had been granted Ardee Castle by Oliver Cromwell in the 15th century, but "the entail was cut in my father's childhood, and with it went the last meagre remnant of property and unearned income."
-He was an amateur carpenter of limited skill; he died after breaking his hip when a ladder he had built collapsed.
-He was a miser, refusing to send Holmes to school until she was 11 because of the cost – she was a talented pupil, but he would withdraw her regularly to save money, and as a result most of her early education was delivered at home by her mother.
-However, her father was an "inveterate" reader, and Holmes credited his subscription to Harper's Magazine – and his love for American fiction – for partly seeding her lifelong interest in both literature and the United States.
+Holmes' South African mother, Maria Thérèse Coqui, was born in Natal.
+Her Boer mother, Anna, was a member of the prominent van Breda family, while Maria's German-born father, Adolph Coqui, was a successful merchant and financier who had emigrated to Natal sometime around 1840; as well as his many colonial business interests (such as sitting on the board of the Natal Central Railway Company), he also served on the colony's Legislative Council in the 1850s.
+They moved to London around 1860, just before two of Adolph's companies—the Cotton Plantation Company of Natal and the Natal Investment Company—collapsed during the economic crash of 1866; Adolph personally lost £60,000 was left debilitated by a stroke on the same day.
+Anna spent the next "four or five" years traveling the world with her "invalid husband" until the family's cash savings of £5,000 were exhausted, whereupon she tried (and failed) to make a living running a boarding house out of the family's large home on Bedford Street in Bloomsbury, before she and her husband returned to South Africa again for good in the 1890s.
+Holmes claimed that the bulk of Adolph's surviving post-crash assets were lost when Anna (who possessed an "abysmal ignorance of business") burned his financial records during a stay in Ceylon, after becoming tired of carrying them around in a heavy iron lockbox.

-While Homes' childhood was largely one of poverty, both sides of the family had histories of wealth.
-Holmes' mother, Maria Thérèse Coqui, was born into a wealthy Dutch South African family in the Orange Free State.
-Maria's mother, Anna, was a member of the prominent van Breda family, while Maria's father, Adolf Coqui, was a successful Cape Town merchant and financier.
-Adolf suffered a stroke on the same day he lost £60,000 in the economic crash of 1866; Anna spent the next "four or five" years traveling the world with her "invalid husband" until the family's cash savings of £5,000 were exhausted, whereupon she tried (and failed) to make a living running boarding houses, first in London and then in Johannesburg.
-Holmes claimed that the bulk of Adolf's assets were lost when Anna (who possessed an "abysmal ignorance of business") burned his financial records during a stay in Ceylon, after becoming tired of carrying them around in a heavy iron lockbox.
+William Gordon Holmes had an intense dislike of actual medical practice, and greatly preferred to focus on research – Holmes described him as a man with "academic brains, morose disposition, and violent temper," who "disliked almost everything and everyone, but he liked cats."
+He was an amateur carpenter of limited skill—he died after breaking his hip when a ladder he had built collapsed—and a miser, refusing to send Holmes to school until she was 11 because of the cost.
+She was a talented pupil, but most of her early education was delivered at home by her mother.
+However, her father was also an "inveterate" reader, and Holmes credited his subscription to Harper's Magazine – and his love for American fiction—for partly seeding her lifelong interest in both literature and the United States.